inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 the files are important too!

 - Do you remember how to add a shapefile?
-Try adding the layer :doc:`POI_Sleman_OSM`, from the shapefile located in the tutorial directory.
+Try adding the layer :file:`POI_Sleman_OSM`, from the shapefile located in the tutorial directory.
   If you don’t remember how to add a new vector layer, refer to the instructions in chapter 2.
 - Your project should look like this after the new layer has been added:

 .. image:: /static/training/beginner/qgis-inasafe/image71.*
    :align: center

 **Databases**

 Shapefiles (and other types of files) are one way to store geographic data.
 You